• Skip to primary navigation

 What are the benefits of becoming an Osteopathic medicine?

-Osteopathic medicine otherwise known as DO provides all the benefits of modern medicine which includes prescription of drugs, surgery, and the use of technology to diagnose and evaluate ailments.
+Osteopathic medicine, otherwise known as DO, provides all the benefits of modern medicine, including prescription of drugs, surgery, and the use of technology to diagnose and evaluate ailments.

 What are the admission requirements into the easiest osteopathic